-So if you love your puppy feeding him shop-bought treats should be kept to a minimum, if at all.
+So if you love your puppy, feeding him, shop-bought treats should be kept to a minimum, if at all.

-You may want to consider making your own healthy dog treats, in which case you could try a couple of these delicious home-made dog biscuit recipes.
+You may want to consider making your own healthy dog treats, in which case you could try a couple of these delicious homemade dog biscuit recipes.

-If baking's not for you, a really good alternative is to reward him with small pieces of cooked chicken or liver, chopped into little pieces.
+If baking's not for you, a good alternative is to reward him with small pieces of cooked chicken or liver, chopped into little pieces.

 Please don't feed your puppy table scraps.

 Apart from upsetting the well-balanced diet his kibble or wet food provides, feeding him from your table will teach him to beg (which may be cute while he's still a puppy, but it's bad manners, and when he's a fully-grown dog, you won't like it!).

 Chocolate is just one of them, and one large bar can kill a small puppy, so be careful and make sure all type of chocolate is out of reach of curious, greedy little puppies!

-Just getting too close to your puppy when he's feeding can trigger this.
+Getting too close to your puppy when he's feeding can trigger this.

-There are things you can do to prevent food aggression such as:
+There are things you can do to prevent food aggression, such as:

 The following reminder of our top tips for puppy feeding may help you with your schedule:

 If you're worried about your puppy's feeding or digestion, i.e., he won't eat or drink, or his stool is often very loose or contains blood, don't hesitate to call your vet.